Tiimber/terminal-notification/README.md

 - Fix so that groups isn't needed in patterns
 - More configuration options, eg. choose which configuration should apply to what command
-- Fix support for growl (override parameter for choosing it over systems default)

 **Mac OS X**